PenguLoader/pengu-mac/README.md

 ## How it works?

 On macOS, there is nothing likes IFEO on Windows, but **dylib inserting** and **dylib proxying** work as well as injection method.
-Unfortunately, they should not work because Riot will validate files every you launch game.

-The method is used in this repo, is replacing `libvk_swiftshader.dylib` (a dependency of libcef, via `make install`) after you sign in Riot Client.
+Unfortunately, they should not work because Riot will re-validate files every you launch game.
+The method is used in this repo, is replacing `libEGL.dylib` (via `make install`) after you sign in Riot Client.
-In the future, the loader UI should observe RiotClient websocket to replace this dylib automatically.

-// todo
+`libEGL.dylib` is a runtime library from ANGLE project, a part of Chromium project aims to support hardware accelerated GLES.
+It is also a dependency of Chromium Embedded Framework (libcef), then we replace it and do proxying back to the original dylib is placed in Pengu root directory.
+By using `install_name_tool`, we can replace dependency path of libcef and original dylib, and then use `dladdr()` to obtain related paths in Pengu.

 ## Developing